vvdleun/audiostreamerscrobbler/README.md

     java -jar audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar --authorize lastfm

 This will start a browser.
 If you are not logged in to Last FM, you are asked to log in.
 After logging in, Last FM will ask you whether you want to authorize the application.
 If this is what you want, click Yes.
 Then open the console window and press Enter, to let the application know that you have authorized the application.
 It will then continue the authorization process.
 Finally, it will show the value for the session key.
 Copy and paste it and place it in the "sessionKey" value in the config.json's "lastfm" entry.

+#### ListenBrainz

+[ListenBrainz](https://listenbrainz.org) is a new service, operated by the [MetaBrainz Foundation](https://metabrainz.org).
+It is a new service and at the time of writing still in beta.

+To use this program with MusicBrainz, first get yourself an account.
+In your user profile, you'll find your unique user token.
+Copy and paste this and place this in the "userToken" field of the "listenbrainz" entry in the config.json file.
+Don't forget to set the "enabled" field to the "true" value.

+ListenBrainz support has only been added very recently and some work needs to be done on the handling of errors, so at this time Listens can get lost when problems occur.

 #### Libre FM